sync-tv/bootstrap-multiselect/README.md

 ### includeSelectNoneOption

-Set to 'true' or 'false' to enable or disable the select none option.
+Set to `true` or `false` to enable or disable the select none option.

 ```javascript
 $('#my-multiselect').multiselect({
             includeSelectAllOption: true
 })
 ```
-The 'includeSelectNoneOption' option can also be used in combination with 'optgroup''s and 'includeSelectAllOption'.
+The `includeSelectNoneOption` option can also be used in combination with `optgroup`'s and `includeSelectAllOption`.
-Note that the select none does not trigger the onChange event and only triggers the 'onDeselectAll' event
+Note that the select none does not trigger the onChange event and only triggers the `onDeselectAll` event

 ### selectNoneJustVisible

-Setting both 'includeSelectNoneOption' and 'enableFiltering' to 'true', the select none option does always deselect only the visible option.
-With setting 'selectNoneJustVisible' to 'false' this behavior is changed such that always all options (irrespective of whether they are visible) are deselected.
+Setting both `includeSelectNoneOption` and `enableFiltering` to `true`, the select none option does always deselect only the visible option.
+With setting `selectNoneJustVisible` to `false` this behavior is changed such that always all options (irrespective of whether they are visible) are deselected.

 ## License